apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |I do not use external services in my Airflow DAGs| 18|5.84% |

-It’s not surprising that AWS are leading the way as they are considered the most mature cloud provider.
-Internal system and other Apache product on the next two positions are quite understandable if take into account that majority uses Airflow for ETL processes.
+It’s not surprising that AWS is leading the way as they are considered the most mature cloud provider.
+Internal system and other Apache products on the next two positions are quite understandable if we take into account that the majority uses Airflow for ETL processes.

 **What external services do you use in your Airflow DAGs?
 (Mixed providers)**